FAQs

 How do you set your prices?

 Learning to price one’s own work is a journey in and of itself.
-I am the sole employee; designer, producer, marketing.
+I am the sole employee; designer, producer, and marketing.
 I partner with print shops to manufacture physical items like stickers, prints, charms, and notebooks, and I am subject to their costs as well as my own.
 When you’re buying a product, you’re not just buying the raw materials, but the time and effort expended to create it.
 The sketch, the digitization, the refining, the print prep, the ink, the packaging, the shipping.
-Hours, days, weeks of work.
+Hours, days, weeks, more of work.
 But then I have to consider just what a person is buying and how they’ll be using it in their life, and predict a reasonable cost while still rewarding myself for that time and the prices I had to pay for production.
 It’s an organic process that’s ever developing.

-Something to remember when supporting small creators and businesses, is that they generally operate with high costs and low profit margins, if something seems expensive, take a moment to think of all the steps taken to create that piece, and remember that artists want you to buy their product, so they’re offering a price that they think is fair to you and themselves.
+Something to remember when supporting small creators and businesses, is that they generally operate with high costs and low profit margins, so if something seems expensive, take a moment to think of all the steps taken to create that piece, and remember that artists want you to buy their product, so they’re offering a price that they think is fair to you and themselves.
 Thank you for supporting independent creators!

 Contact me